yuxiang-zheng/yuxiang-zheng.github.io/index.md

 ---
 ## About Me

 Welcome to my website!
 I am an Assistant Professor of Accounting at Rutgers School of Business Camden, Rutgers University.
-I obtained my Ph.D. from the University of British Columbia, the Master of Science degree in Finance and Economics from the London School of Economics and the Bachelor of Science degree in Financial Engineering from Wuhan University.
+I obtained my Ph.D. from the University of British Columbia.

 Research interests: archival-based studies in financial accounting - with special focuses on intangible assets, innovation, financial analysts, corporate social responsibility, textual analysis and machine learning.